jp9516/etterby/terms/index.md

     <div class="space-y-3">
       <h2 class="text-xl font-semibold">Confidentiality & data protection</h2>
       <p class="opacity-90">Etterby Analytics treats all client materials as confidential and uses them solely for the agreed engagement.
-Mutual non-disclosure agreements can be executed on request.
+Mutual non disclosure agreements can be executed on request.
 Personal data is handled in line with the <a class="underline" href="/privacy/">Privacy Policy</a>.</p>
     </div>

     <div class="space-y-3">